Jaimilit/beyond-the-barbell/README.md

 ![footer](./media/footer.png)

 Facebook - Facebook page:
+Top of page:
 ![Facebook Intro](./media/facebook1.png)
+Post of page:
 ![Facebook Post](./media/facebook2.png)
+Page Info:
 ![Facebook Info](./media/facebook3.png)
+Link to Facebook page:
 [Facebook Page](https://www.facebook.com/profile.php?id=61556647505650)

 The same cover image is used as in the homepage for the company website.
 Consistency in the company colours and images makes the brand easier to recognise and remember.